SuperOfficeDocs/superoffice-docs/docs/en/request/learn/howto/fav.md

 so.date: 06.29.2022
 keywords: request, fav
 so.topic: howto
+so.user: user
+so.user.tooltip: SuperOffice CRM Service
 language: en
 ---

-# Add requests to the favourites list
+# Add requests to your favourites list

 In SuperOffice there is a favourites list where you can add requests you want to remind yourself to follow up.

 > [!TIP]
 > You can also add contacts, companies, selections and mailings to your [favourites][1].
-These favourites can be accessed by clicking the relevant icon in the Navigator and clicking ![icon][img3].
+These favourites can be accessed by clicking the relevant item in the Navigator and clicking favourites ![icon][img3].

 ## Add one request

 1. [Open the request][3].
 1. Click the favourites icon ![icon][img1] in the request header.
-The star turns yellow ![icon][img2], and the request is instantly added to favourites.
+The star turns yellow ![icon][img2], and the request is instantly added to your favourites.
 You do not have to click **Save**.

 > [!TIP]
-> Before [transferring responsibility][2] for the request to someone else, it is a good idea to add it to your favourites list, to remind yourself to follow it up.
+> Before [transferring responsibility][2] for the request to someone else, it is a good idea to add it to your favourites list, to remind yourself to follow up the request.
 It will no longer be displayed under **Own open requests** when someone else is defined in the **Owner** field.

 ## Add multiple requests